ShaunCurtis/Blazr.ModalDialog/readme..md

 ### IModalDialogContext

-`IModalDialogContext` is the interface defining the functionality for state and state management of the modal dialog.
-The context is maintained in a separate class to the modal dialog component.
-We can cascade the context without having to cascade the whole component.
+`ModalDialogContext` encapsulates state and state management for a modal dialog component in a context class.
+The context is cascaded not the component.

+`IModalDialogContext` defines the interface.

 ```csharp
 public interface IModalDialogContext